replicatedhq/replicated-docs/docs/intro-replicated.md

     - Existing clusters
     - Embedded clusters created by Replicated kURL

     If your application uses Helm charts, you can create a single release that supports Helm and KOTS installations.
 This helps ensure that your application runs consistently in every environment.

     For more information about KOTS, see [About KOTS and kURL](intro-kots) in the KOTS documentation.

 ## Supporting

 Use Replicated features to support your customers and application:

 - Help customers stay on stable versions
-- Use preflight checks and support bundles to improve installation success and faster diagnosis with troubleshooting cluster and application issues
+- Use preflight checks and support bundles to improve installation success and diagnose application issues faster

 ## Observing and Measuring

+Replicated provides comprehensive observability of application instances installed in customer environments:

 - Get telemetry and key insights to understand the health and status of your distributed software, get adoption metrics, and get key performance metrics